Pelvic Congestion Syndrome

 You may also need some tests, such as:

 - Urine tests to check for problems with your urinary system

-- Blood tests to check for pregnancy, STDs, anemia, and other conditions
+- Blood tests to check for pregnancy, sexually transmitted infections (STIs), anemia, and other conditions

 - Pelvic ultrasound to look for growths in the pelvis